bridgekitio/frodo/README.md

 can, however, customize that status code to correspond to the type of failure (e.g. 404 when something was not found).

-The easiest way to do this is to just use Abide's `fail` package when you encounter a failure case:
+The easiest way to do this is to just use Frodo's `fail` package when you encounter a failure case:

 ```go